 - Heat a wok or skillet over medium-high heat.
 Add the oil, then begin frying the chicken pieces.
 Fry 3-5 minutes per side, or until light golden brown and cooked through.
 Remove chicken from pan and set aside.

 - Wash out the pan, or use another clean one.
 Set over medium-high heat and add the mango sauce and the chopped red pepper.
 Bring to a gentle boil, then reduce to a simmer.
-If sauce becomes too thick, add 3-4 Tbsp. water or coconut milk.
+If sauce becomes too thick, add 3-4 tablespoon water or coconut milk.
 Simmer 3-4 minutes, or until pepper has softened slightly but is still tender crisp.

 - Add the fried chicken pieces, gently stirring them to cover with sauce.
 Add the reserved mango chunks and simmer just until heated through, or serve raw as a garnish if you prefer.